wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-service.md

 4. Configure the Out sequence to send the response from the Healthcare service back to the client.

-    We will use a **Send** mediator with no output endpoint defined, which defaults to sending the response back to the requesting client.
+    For this, we use a **Send** mediator with no output endpoint defined, which defaults to sending the response back to the requesting client.
 From the **Mediators** palette, click and drag a **Send** mediator to the Out Sequence (the bottom part of the canvas).

     ![](/assets/img/tutorials/119132413/119132420.png)